viren15152/viren15152/README.md

 ![Most Used Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=viren15152&layout=compact&theme=dark)

-Full-Stack Web Developer skilled in creating scalable web applications and proficient in front-end technologies such as HTML, CSS, and JavaScript (ES6), alongside frameworks like React, Bootstrap, and Tailwind CSS.
-Experienced in back-end development using Node.js, Express.js, and database management with MySQL, PostgreSQL, and NoSQL databases such as MongoDB.
-Passionate about delivering exceptional user experiences and adept at developing and consuming Web APIs, including GraphQL.
-I gained my Full-Stack Web Development certificate from The University of Birmingham, with a proven ability to collaborate in teams, demonstrate creativity, and guide projects from concept to completion.
+Full-Stack Web Developer with experience in building scalable and user-friendly web applications.
+Skilled in HTML, CSS, JavaScript (ES6+), React, Bootstrap, and Tailwind CSS for front-end development, and proficient in Node.js, Express.js, and database management using MySQL, PostgreSQL, and MongoDB (NoSQL) on the back end.

+Comfortable working with third-party APIs and integrating them into applications.
+Passionate about crafting seamless user experiences, writing clean and efficient code, and collaborating effectively in agile development teams.

+Earned a Full-Stack Web Development Certificate from the University of Birmingham, demonstrating problem-solving skills, creativity, and the ability to take projects from concept to completion.

+💡 Let's connect and build something great! 🚀

 ---
 ## 🛠️ Technical Skills